team32117/docs/content/get-started/quickstart/hello-world.md

 By completing this tutorial, you've learned to create a project and make a pull request on {% data variables.product.product_name %}.

-Here's what you accomplished in this tutorial:
+Here's what you accomplished in this tutorial:0197654827

 * Created an open source repository
 * Started and managed a new branch